Skip to content

 Instructor

-As a frontend developer, you've probably run a Lighthouse audit and stared at a score trying to decide if 72 is "good enough."
-Fairness metrics put you in a similar position — except the stakes aren't page performance, they're whether real people get loans, jobs, or medical care.
+If you've ever stared at a Lighthouse score wondering whether 72 counts as "good enough," you know the position fairness metrics put you in.
+Except the stakes here aren't page performance.
+They're whether real people get loans, jobs, or medical care.

 Learning Objectives